project-gemmi/gemmi/docs/grid.rst

 Python
 ~~~~~~

-In Python we have classes FloatGrid (for maps), Int8Grid (for masks),
+In Python we have classes FloatGrid (for maps), Int8Grid (for masks).
-and ComplexGrid (that stores complex numbers; not widely used,
+(We will add other classes such and ComplexGrid when we see
-but the CCP4 map format may contain such data).
+a use for it.)

 The constructor may take grid dimensions or a NumPy array as an argument: